lucaskumara/lucaskumara/README.md

 ### Welcome to my GitHub Profile!
-I am a computer science student, and this is where I keep my code!
+Hey there!
+My name is Lucas :) This is where I keep my code!